Living Desert Zoo to Reopen Additional Amenities

-(CNS) – The Living Desert Zoo and Gardens in Palm Desert will reopen additional amenities to the public starting next week, it was announced Friday.
+(CNS) – The Living Desert Zoo and Gardens in Palm Desert will reopen additional amenities to the public.

 Three nature preserve hiking trails are set to reopen Oct.
 1, along with the zoo gift shop, with protocols in place to guard against the spread of COVID-19.